 Snow, ice, and cold temperatures create hazardous conditions outdoors—but winter weather can also increase the risk of a fall indoors.
 We have some tips to help you keep your footing wherever you go this winter.

 Falls are the leading cause of nonfatal injury for adults who are 45 years old or older, and winter conditions increase the risk of a fall.
-We know that an exercise program focused on balance and strength can help reduce fall risks.
+We know that an exercise program focused on balance and strength can help with avoiding slips, trips and falls.
 When winter arrives, there are extra precautions we can take outdoors—and indoors—to keep our footing in slippery conditions.

 - Select proper winter footwear that provides stability and good traction.